 If you do all of these things then you are more likely to have a successful campaign or at least know when it’s time to cut your losses.

 An ad campaign duration is highly dependent on many factors.
 No matter what the factors are, monitor closely and make decisions weekly whether to keep going or stop.

 Your industry and specific business will determine a lot about how you should approach advertising.
 You’ve been given general guidelines but specifics are hard to write about.

 If you want to talk about your specific situation and what you’re trying to accomplish in your business, let’s talk in a free 30-minute consultation.
-You can also learn more about what we do with Google AdWords and Bing Ads to help bring leads to. your business.
+You can also learn more about what we do with Google Ads and Bing Ads to help bring leads to. your business.

 What’s your experience on when to keep going or quite an ad campaign?
 Let me know in the comments!